supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 This completes the configuration of Google as an identity provider.

+   > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 #### Task 2 - Invite you Test User account
-1. If you used an existing Gmail account, remember to delete the account with **External Identities | All identity providers**.
-You can also return to the Google developer console and delete the project that you created.

-2. Open Azure Active Directory (Azure AD).

-3. Go to Users.
+1. Open **Microsoft Entra ID**.

+1. From the left-hand navigation pane, Select Users.

-4. Select **+ New User**.
+1. Select **+ New User**.

-5. Choose **Invite external user** from the dropdown menu.
+1. Select **Invite external user** from the dropdown menu.

-6. Enter the information for the gmail account you set up as a test user for the Google App in Exercise 1 Task 2.
+1. Enter the information for the gmail account you set up as a test user for the Google App in Exercise 1 Task 2.

-7. Enter a personal message as you want.
+1. Enter a personal message as you want.

-8. Select **Review + Invite** and subsequently click on **Invite**.
+1. Select **Review + Invite** and subsequently click on **Invite**.

+   > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 #### Task 3 - Accept the invitation and login
-1. Use an InPrivate browser to log into your gmail account.
+1. Open an InPrivate browser to log into your gmail account.

 2. Open the **Microsoft Invitation on behalf of** in the Inbox.